If you’re a young person (aged 7 or older) who enjoys singing, perhaps a bit of drama thrown in, we invite you to be a part of this.

 How does it work?
 What will I be expected to do?

-We’re constantly evolving as we go to accommodate the needs and skills of the young people involved, but this is a really enthusiastic group that meets after school on Thursdays, during term time, 4.00 – 5.00 pm (arrive any time from 3.15).
+We’re constantly evolving as we go to accommodate the needs and skills of the young people and the wishes of their parents, but this is a really enthusiastic group (currently 16 choristers) that meets after school on Thursdays, during term time, 4.00 – 5.00 pm (arrive any time from 3.30).
 This is a rehearsal but with some social time and activities built in.
 Parents are welcome to stay for the rehearsal (many do) or free to go off and do a bit of shopping!

-The choir regularly sings for two Sunday services a month (1st and 3rd Sundays of the month), sometimes on its own and sometimes with our adult choir.
-It’s also anticipated there will be the occasional concert performance.
+The choir regularly sings for at least two 9.30 Sunday services a month (1st and 3rd Sundays of the month, though these often change to accommodate special occasions).
+Sometimes the Youth Choir sings on its own but usually with our adult choir.
+We hope to do an occasional concert soon.

 A Youth Choir?

-Yes, The Youth Choir is for young people from about Year 3 (age 7) onwards, we rehearse in church, always sing from music and aim for a high performance standard.
+Yes, The Youth Choir is for young people from about Year 3 (age 7/8) onwards, we rehearse in church, always sing from music and aim for a high performance standard.
 The Youth Choir performs regularly, often with the adult choir, at the 9.30 service on the first and third Sundays of the month.
+Other services come along from time to time, especially when they are of significance to the wider community.

 Do I need to be a good singer?